cmancone/clearskies/README.md

         return product.Product
 ```

 You then need to create your application.
-This includes a handler+configuration (which tells clearskies what *kind* of behavior to execute) and some basic configuration for the dependency injection container:
+This includes a handler+configuration (which tells clearskies what *kind* of behavior to execute) and, optionally, some basic configuration for the dependency injection container:

 ```
 import clearskies
-from products import Products
+import models

 products_api = clearskies.Application(
     clearskies.handlers.RestfulAPI,
     {
         'authentication': clearskies.authentication.public(),
-        'models_class': Products,
+        'models_class': models.Products,
         'readable_columns': ['name', 'description', 'price', 'created', 'updated'],
         'writeable_columns': ['name', 'description', 'price'],
         'searchable_columns': ['name', 'description', 'price'],
         'default_sort_column': 'name',
     },
+    binding_modules=[models]
 )
 ```

 This application defines a "standard" RESTful API with CRUD endpoints (including search+pagination), detailed input errors for end users, and strict configuration checking for developers.
+It informs the dependency injection container about the `models` module, so that our model classes can all be injected automatically.

-To run this, we need to attach this to a context.
+To run this, we just need to attach the application to a context.
 If running in a WSGI server you would just:

 ```
 import clearskies
+from applications import products_api

 api = clearskies.contexts.wsgi(products_api)
 def application(env, start_response):
     return api(env, start_response)
 ```